 Air Handler vs. Furnace

 Air handlers and furnaces don't normally pair together.
 If you have a furnace you shouldn't need to be concerned about an air handler.
 Air handlers tend to be used with heat pumps and help regulate air flow throughout the building.
 Some air handlers also provide extra heating and cooling elements to help out the heat pump.
 A furnace works differently.
 Instead of an air handler, furnaces have built in blowers that move the warmed air into your ductwork and disperse into your home.
 Since furnaces have combustion chambers and make heat, they don't need some of the parts you'll find in a new air handler.

 Air conditioners contain the condenser and are typically set outside the home.
 One of the most common mix-ups with air conditioners is that they cool the existing air in your home.
 Air conditioners actually pull out heat from inside your home through a number of pieces inside your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.

 The warm air inside your home is brought into the system through return ducts and then pass over a refrigerant coil.
 As the warm air is blown across the cooled coil, heat is removed.
 Refrigerant lines then transfer the heat outside.
 Now you’re left with cool, comfortable indoor air that you can enjoy on the hottest of days.
 And that’s pretty much it.
 Sure, the equipment is more complex than that, but the process itself is easy to break down and digest.

-Understanding all of your home’s heating and cooling pieces for the Cocoa climate is probably a little unrealistic, but there are a number of things that can be helpful to you as a homeowner.
+Understanding all of your home’s heating and cooling pieces for the Melbourne climate is probably a little unrealistic, but there are a number of things that can be helpful to you as a homeowner.
 If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the professionals at Service Experts a call at 321-428-7635 or set up a free appointment online today.